 - Commercial Automobile Insurance Procedures/Plans (CAIP) We are the only servicing carrier on a nationwide basis for CAIP plans, which are state-supervised plans servicing the involuntary market in 43 states and the District of Columbia.
 As a service provider, we provide policy issuance and claims adjusting services and collect fee revenue.
 Reimbursements to us from the CAIP plans are required by state laws and regulations, subject to contractual service standards.
-Any changes in our participation as a CAIP service provider would not materially affect our financial condition, results of operations, or cash flows. - Commission-based businesses We act as an agent for other insurance companies, as follows:

-In our Direct business, we offer home, condominium, and renters insurance, among other products, written by us as well as unaffiliated insurance companies in the continental United States.
-We receive commissions for policies written under this program, all of which are used to offset the expenses associated with maintaining this program.
+Any changes in our participation as a CAIP service provider would not materially affect our financial condition, results of operations, or cash flows. - Commission-based businesses We act as an agent for other insurance companies.
+We offer home, condominium, and renters insurance, among other products, written by unaffiliated insurance companies in the continental United States in the direct channel.
+We also offer our customers the ability to package their commercial auto coverage with other commercial coverages that are written by unaffiliated insurance companies.
+We receive commissions for the policies written under this program, all of which are used to offset the expenses associated with maintaining this program.